bjornekelund/rbnskew/README.md

 # rbnskew
 Skimmer skew analysis for the RBN network http://www.reversebeacon.net

-`skimlist` analyses a comma separated list of spots (formatted as the csv files available from http://www.reversebeacon.net/raw_data) to determine the relative frequency error for all skimmers listed in the file.
+`rbnskew` analyses a comma separated list of spots (formatted as the csv files available from http://www.reversebeacon.net/raw_data) to determine the relative frequency error for all skimmers listed in the file.